caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 - First step is to download the NuGet package Microsoft.Entity.FrameworkCore.Tools
 - Then open the package manager console and make sure the default project is set to the correct project
 - Run the following command in the package manager console: `Add-Migration Initial`
-  - Running this command should create and open a migration file (Migrations.20250508194021_Initial.cs)
+  - Running this command should create and open a migration file.
+Something like: `Migrations.20250508194021_Initial.cs`
   - This file contains the code that creates the SQL columns based off the C# code
 - Now, despite not having a db yet, run the following command in the package manager console: `Update-Database`
   - This command creates the database